 The loss of a tooth can have a number of different effects on your life.
 Aesthetically, it may cause you to be more conscious about your smile and functionally and you may be unable to eat certain foods.
 It is not uncommon to experience a decline in self-confidence.
 Dining out with family, friends or business colleagues can become difficult.

 An implant is a small metal screw that is placed in the jawbone to replace a missing tooth root.
-A suitable new tooth solution is then secured to the implant, usually a porcelain crown (or bridge if several teeth are missing) providing you with a natural looking replacement.
+A suitable new tooth solution is then secured to the implant, usually a porcelain crown (or bridge if several teeth are missing).
+You then have a natural-looking replacement tooth.
 Implants are a permanent solution to tooth loss and can truly change your life.

-There are other options you may wish to consider before choosing dental implants, these include:
+There are other options you may wish to consider before choosing dental implants.

 Removable dentures are an age-old solution to missing teeth yet, in many cases, not the most practical or aesthetically pleasing option.
 Many people never get used to wearing dentures, finding them to be foreign and annoying.
-Dentures collect additional plaque and food debri and require addition home care.
-You can also experience less than comfortable moments with your dentures if they move or come loose in public.
-Dentures also require regular alterations as your gum contour will constantly change.
+Dentures collect additional plaque and food debris and require additional home care.
+You can also experience embarrassing moments with your dentures if they move or come loose in public.
+Although a snug fit when new, dentures also require regular alterations as your gum contour constantly changes over time.